hexicans/Moosta/README.md

 npm install && node app.js
 ```

-### Contribution
-Feel free to contribute on the cat!
-To improve or add functionality.

 ### License
 Released under the MIT License.
 See the bundled *LICENSE* file for details.